 Herschel was the first observatory to reveal filaments nearly everywhere in the interstellar medium, from small ones, only a few light-years long, to giant threads extending over hundreds of light-years.

 Such structures were spotted in all types of clouds, also in those with no ongoing star formation.
 Astronomers wondered: why do some filaments produce stars, while others do not?

-The bounty of new data revealed not only that filaments are omnipresent, but also that they seem to have very similar properties, at least in our local neighbourhood.
-Regardless of their length, all filaments observed in nearby clouds have a universal width – about one third of a light-year.
+The bounty of new data revealed not only that filaments are omnipresent, but also that they seem to have very similar properties, at least in our local neighborhood.
+Regardless of their length, all filaments observed in nearby clouds have a universal width – about one-third of a light-year.

 The origin of these interstellar filaments and of their universal width is likely linked to the turbulent dynamics of gas in interstellar clouds.
 In fact, the width corresponds to the typical scale where gas undergoes the transition from supersonic to subsonic state, suggesting that filaments arise as a result of supersonic turbulence in the clouds.